kaikanwu/Exam-Revision/SN.md

 C, C++: ASCII
 Java: A string in Java is a sequence of Unicode characters.

-### Question
+### Questions 2

-1. Bit times are just as important on buses as on single wires.
+Q1.
+Bit times are just as important on buses as on single wires.
 Why?

+A1.
+To carry n-bits, can use one wire taking n bit times, or n wires running in parallel taking 1 bit time.

-2. A register will need some inputs and outputs other than for the data. stored or read.
+Q2.
+A register will need some inputs and outputs other than for the data stored or read.
 Why?

+A2.

-3. Convert 224 to binary.
+Q3.
+Convert 224 to binary.

+A3.
+11100000

-4. Convert 111101012 to hexadecimal.
+Q4.
+Convert 11110101 to hexadecimal.

+A4.
+F5

-5. Convert FE16 to decimal.
+Q5.
+Convert FE to decimal.

+A5.
+254

-6. The 8-bit 2’s complement code can represent all numbers between - 128 and +127.
+Q6.
+The 8-bit 2’s complement code can represent all numbers between - 128 and +127.
 An 8-bit unsigned adder will add numbers in this range correctly unless the code overflows.
 Find two examples to show that 2’s complement code overflows do not occur when unsigned code overflows do (one example) and vice versa (another example)

+A6.

-7. Challenge.
+Q7.
+Challenge.
 Can you find a condition for two’s complement overflow in an 8-bit code (Hint it involves the carries into and out of the MSB)

+A7.

+## Basic Computer Architecture

+A computer has several key subsystems: processor(or central processing unit CPU), instruction memory, data memory, input/output subsystem, system interconnect.

+### Harvard and Princeton

+Primary memory: randomly addressable memory, used for instructions and data.

+A computer where instrucions and data are stored in the same address space is called **von Neumann** or **Princeton architecture**.

+> In most current computers the instructions and data are stored in a single address space(often on the same chips), accessed using the same buses.

+A computer with separate address spaces is called a Harvard architecture.

+### More memory

+Physical memory is called **volatile** if its content is lost when power is removed; otherwise it is non-volatile.

+Read only memory: **ROM**

+Random access memory: **RAM**

+Flash memory: behave like RAM but is non-volatile.

+Secondary memory

+### CPU

+A CPU is a compound subsystem comprising:

+- A control unit(CU)
+- An execution unit(EU)
+- A register file
+- A bus interface

+> These devices are connected via buses internal to the CPU

+## Sigma 16

+Sigma 16: a 16-bit architecture.

+- data words and addresses are all 16-bits long
+- there are 16 registers in the register file: R0...R15
+- R0 is always set to 0.

+## Instructions

+### Machine code